hylandtechoutreach/peeke-internship-2025/FunThings.md

 - Pickleball court
 - Putting green
 - Basketball courts (indoor and outdoor)
-- Free lunch every third thursday of the month
 - Game room with ping pong, air hockey, and more
 - Fancy drinks from the cafe